syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/Dialog/Getting-Started.md

 ### Display the Dialog

-To display the Dialog, you can click the next button present in the header.
+To display the Dialog, you can click the save button.
 The click event is handled by “formsubmit” function as mentioned as follows.
 Create an object for Dialog control and then using the dialog’s “open” function you can display the Dialog.

 Add the following script code to the <body> tag.
 {% highlight js%}